JamesNewton/git-ref/README.md

 <TT><B>git diff --staged</B></TT> shows the difference between the staging
 area and the head commit.<BR>
 <B><TT>git show <I>commitID</I> </TT></B>shows the difference between a commitID
-and it's immidiate "parent"... the commit just before it.
+and it's immediate "parent"... the commit just before it.
 <P>
 To <B>go back</B> to a prior version or <B>branch</B>, use <BR>
 <TT><B>git checkout <I>commitID</I></B></TT><BR>